yatil/vegan/index.md

 As milk and egg products have a huge tradition in traditional cooking, most cooks and caterings are a bit overwhelmed by vegans and make them a salad.

-While those are often really good<sup id="fnr1-2012-10-10">[1]</sup>, salads are seldom keeping you from getting hungry as they don’t have any proteins.
+While those are often really good<sup id="fnr1">[1]</sup>, salads are seldom keeping you from getting hungry for a longer time as they don’t have any proteins.
 A bit of well prepared (smoked) tofu can really improve this.

 ## How to integrate vegans when it’s time for lunch.